Butterfield Technology Park

 This project is located within the Morgan Hill Ranch Business Park PUD and is consistent with the development projections analyzed in the EIR for the project site.
 The Project also is designed to be consistent with the development standards in the General Plan and Zoning Code.
 No further environmental assessment is required.
 The project shall comply with the mitigation measures of the Morgan Hill Ranch Business Park PUD EIR and the MND on file in the Community Development Department.

 In 2014-2015, an EIR was prepared and certified for an adjacent residential project (GPA 14-04 mentioned above).
 That project is unrelated to the current design review application.
-Environmental documents for GPA 14-04 can be found here.
+The Environmental documents for GPA 14-04 can be found viewed on the Butterfield-Keenan Environmental project page (html)

-Environmental Documents for the Morgan Hill Ranch Business Park can be found here.
+The environmental documents for the Morgan Hill Ranch Business Park can be viewed using the link below:

 The subject property is included within the Morgan Hill Ranch Business Park Planned Unit Development.
 A Development Agreement with Morgan Hill Development Partners that included the project site, was approved on March 1, 2001, but expired.
 The underlying land remained industrial in the Zoning Code and General Plan.